ABC Radio News, top of the hour, talking about all of what the positive job outlook.

 They actually said that.

-God got booed, the vote got booed, and Via Ragosa's out there on CNN five minutes ago saying that didn't happen.
+And Villa Ragosa is out there on CNN five minutes ago saying that didn't happen.

-When are people gonna call up?
+When are people going to call up?

-Look at that's supposed to be a two-thirds vote, and I don't care.
+Look, that's supposed to be a two-thirds vote, and I don't care.

 It wasn't close to two-thirds.

-The democratic process didn't matter.
+The Democratic process didn't matter.

 Barack Obama told him to put God back in there, and that's what was going to happen.